 trips to collect spiders for research at the Burke

-Museum, often accompanied by capable field volunteer Lauren Taylor.
+Museum, with a variety of transportation (no one field driver available more than 3 times).
 Most also appeared in Scarabogram, newsletter of "Scarabs:

 The Bug Society."
 Dates of field trips head each paragraph.
 Maps showing

 the location of sites within Washington state follow the grid system outlined

 Where you see this button in a field trip account, click it to get a page of collecting site photos!